-The choir is run by an Executive Committee of the members elected at the Annual General Meeting around the end of July each year, and at which the Choir President and Vice Presidents are also appointed.
+The choir is run by an Executive Committee of the members elected at the Annual General Meeting around July each year, and at which the Choir President and Vice Presidents are also appointed.
 There is also a half-year general meeting held in February.
 The choir prides itself on the professional conduct of it’s key members who endeavour to be open minded and seek ways to improve and move the choir forward.

 In addition, there are a number of non-committee administrative roles, to do with the day-to-day running of the choir, and which support the Executive Committee and the choir.